This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 How many carbs in French Toast?

-Before even taking into account most toppings that you’d probably add like syrup, traditional French toast has about 32 net grams of carbohydrates.
+Before even taking into account most toppings that you’d probably add like syrup, traditional French toast has about 32g net carbs.
 This number can vary based on the serving size and added ingredients and exact recipe.

 What if I don’t want to use Egg Loaf?

 The traditional egg loaf was not my thing either.
 That’s why I modified it to have a more bread-like texture in my recipe.
-But if you really don’t want to use an egg loaf, you can try one of these options.
+But if you really don’t want to use an egg loaf, you can try substituting Sola bread.

 Keto-friendly French Toast Toppings